yeasy/learning_pickleball/18_key_tips_en.md

 ## Tactics

-* If the opponent's footwork is poor, let him run more; if the opponent's reaction is fast, slow down the pace; if the opponent's near-net skill is good, try more lobs, otherwise, play more dinks.
+* If the opponent's footwork is poor, let him run more; if the opponent's reaction is fast, disrupt the pace; if the opponent's near-net skill is good, try more lobs, otherwise, play more dinks.
 * Return ball to an opponent in the backcourt, otherwise, to the weaker player.
 * Run to the net as soon as possible and keep the opponents in the backcourt.
 * If you don't know where to go, return the ball to the gap between the opponents.